 Solar Cable Length

 The length of the wire also has an impact on solar performance.
 You not only have to take into account the power rating of the wire, but you should also consider the length.
+In essence, if your solar wire is longer than average, then you are also going to have to make sure the wire has a higher amp power.

+If you fail to mind the length, you risk experiencing a voltage drop, which can also lead to overheating and a fire.
 If you have a 15 amp appliance, and then you use a 15 amp wire that is very lengthy, there is a risk of voltage drop.
 In this case, you have excess power to deal with.
 And it is ideal to buy a 20-25 amp wire to go.

 The rule is this: The longer your wire, the more power you need.
 You need a wire with high amp ratings to make sure the voltage remains consistent.
 It will not also end up in voltage drops.
 The best approach to this is to get the thickest wire you can get.
 If the wire is thick, it is going to be more likely to handle the excess current.